Coder787-source/chessbot/README.md

 Everything else must be downloaded in cmd(windows),Terminal(mac/linux)

-Engine integration Credits Goes to the Stcokfish engine authors.
+Engine integration Credits Goes to the Stockfish engine authors.